 In 1996, my old company Intelligent Games released a game called Azrael’s Tear.
 There was much to love about the game: the story, the visuals, the richly-imagined world, wonderful music and voice characterisation.
-Although the game died in the market, people are still playing and enjoying the game.
+Although the game died in the market, people are still playing and enjoying the game today.

 Well, I wrote about it on my personal website as part of a games history article I wrote.
 As a result, I still get occasional emails from people who played and enjoyed the game.
 Like this one.